 Even when erect, a penis is merely soft tissue that's attached to a man's body only by weak, blood-engorged, spongy tissue, skin, nerves, and blood vessels – not by bone, cartilage, ligament, tendon, or anything at all sturdy.
 The same goes for the testicles and scrotum.
 Thus, a man's genitalia are extremely vulnerable - as fragile and tender as your eyeballs.

 A rapist's genitalia is within reach of the (unbound) victim – either from behind or in front – and many martial artists claim that it can be easily torn off his body.
 However, a lack of volunteers to test this theory forces it to remain part of martial arts’ lore.
 Yet, if you think about it, this very same lack of volunteers makes it blatantly obvious that it's far too dangerous for anyone in his right mind to try testing this theory – even a failed attempt would be excruciating and could permanently maim him.

-So it's a safe bet that a woman ferociously wrenching a rapist's genitalia like wringing out a washcloth – even one-handed – will seize absolute control of the encounter.
+So it's a safe bet that a woman ferociously wrenching and squeezing a rapist's genitalia like wringing out a washcloth – even one-handed – will seize absolute control of the encounter.
 With the utmost irony, his fragile tool of crime suddenly becomes his undoing – truly poetic justice.

 Most women don’t realize just how extremely delicate testicles are – so here’s an insight: